Movie Making 101 for Retired Dummies

 The last Teleprompter app I chose to download is called “AutoPrompt.”
 It seems to be better than the Teleprompter Pro Light app I used before, because, if you stop speaking, it stops scrolling and when you start again, it starts.
 I haven’t used it yet, but if you can find it, it may offer you some advantage.

 The camera should be on a tripod, as far back from where you’re sitting that is still comfortable, but zoomed into frame the picture correctly.
-That means, the eyes should be around ⅓ of the way down from the top of the screen.
 If you have a lot of light, you may need to use some makeup to reduce the shine off your forehead or if you have more hair than mine, you might just be lucky!

 If you get this far, you can start the camera, record yourself talking to the camera and make a reasonable video.
 You can stop and restart anywhere and cut out problem parts using iMovie (more about that another time).
 If you do cut out a piece with a mistake in it, you will find when the edit is finished, there will probably be a jump in your head position because you have moved slightly.
-So, if you stop somewhere, change camera angle before you start again to disguise the fact you have made a mistake and are restarting or you can zoom in a little using iMovie to achieve the same effect.
+So, if you stop somewhere, change camera angle or zoom in a bit, before you start again to disguise the fact you have made a mistake and are restarting.
+You can zoom in a little using iMovie to achieve the same effect.

 That, my friends, is how I start, so, why not get all the gear together, and experiment and see how you go.
-Make a recording or two this week then come back next week, to find out about editing your movie using iMovie.
+Make a recording or two this week then come back next time, to find out about editing your movie using iMovie.
 We’ll look at adding some music to the sound track, doing voice overs, using Chroma Keys and using still images.
-If we have time, I’ll also look at using iMovie on the iPad.
-See you next week.
+See you next time.